oddjobs-maple/odd_jobs/out/README.md

 ### Notes

-The only restriction placed on wand warriors is the reqirement that they exclusively use weapons that are wands (or staves, but there are generally no staves that are equippable by non-magicians).
+The only restriction placed on wand warriors is the requirement that they exclusively use weapons that are wands (or staves, but there are generally no staves that are equippable by non-magicians).
 This turns out to be quite the downside, because this locks them out of most of their skills.

 Wand warriors can be thought of as considerably weaker versions of dagger warriors, in some sense.
 The end-game weapon for the wand warrior is the Heart Wand (or Heart Staff, which is a confusingly-named wand), which they are already using by the time that they hit level 54.